8.5 Information Sharing

 Working Together to Safeguard Children includes a Myth-busting guide to information sharing that states:

 You do not need consent to share personal information.
 It is one way to comply with the data protection legislation, but not the only way.
-The GDPR provides a number of bases for sharing personal information.
+The UK GDPR provides a number of bases for sharing personal information.
 It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required.

 The legal bases that may be appropriate for sharing data in these circumstances could be 'legal obligation' or 'public task' which includes performance of a task in the public interest or the exercise of official authority.
-Each of the legal bases under GDPR has different requirements.
+Each of the legal bases under UK GDPR has different requirements.

 It continues to be good practice to be transparent and to inform parents / carers that you are sharing information for these purposes and seek to work co-operatively with them.
 Practitioners should therefore usually inform parents / carers (and the child depending on their age and level of understandings) that they are going to make a referral.